George Weil: Manhattan Project

 At Columbia University, Weil became involved in Enrico Fermi's efforts to build a nuclear reactor.
 In December 1941, the Office of Scientific Research and Development assumed responsibility for this project, which was placed under the direction of Arthur Compton.

 In early 1942, Compton concentrated the teams he was responsible for, at the Metallurgical Laboratory at the University of Chicago.
 Fermi's group became primarily responsible for building a reactor, while Eugene Wigner's group was responsible for its design.
 In September 1942, the Metallurgical Laboratory became part of the Army Manhattan Project.
 Construction of the reactor, which became known as Chicago Pile-1 (CP-1), commenced in November 1942, under the West Stands of the University of Chicago's disused Stagg Field.

 CP-1 was ready on December 2, 1942; Weil worked the final control rod, while Fermi monitored the neutron activity.
 The pile went critical at 15:36, initiating the first man-made, self-sustaining nuclear chain reaction.
 Fermi shut it down 28 minutes later, by having the control rods re-inserted.
 Weil continued to work in reactor development and in April 1945, went to the Los Alamos Laboratory, where he worked on the Trinity nuclear test.
 In October 1945, he was appointed the American representative at the Chalk River Laboratories in Canada.

 Atomic Energy Commission

 After the war, Weil worked for General Electric on reactor design.
 He then joined the Atomic Energy Commission (AEC), where he became the assistant director of the Reactor Development Division.
 He argued for a more cautious approach to reactor development and was critical of the early design work on high flux reactors.
 Alvin Weinberg later opined that:

-In 1948, Weil was part of an AEC delegation, which also included Walter Zinn and Charles Wende, that went to Britain as part of the so-called modus vivedi that had replaced the wartime nuclear Special Relationship, between Britain and the United States.
+In 1948, Weil was part of an AEC delegation, which also included Walter Zinn and Charles Wende, that went to Britain as part of the so-called modus vivendi that had replaced the wartime nuclear Special Relationship, between Britain and the United States.
 They visited Harwell and saw the GLEEP and BEPO reactors.
 The Zinn-Weil-Wende report came as a shock to the AEC Commissioners, as it indicated that the British were far more technologically advanced than they had thought.